Master of Arts in Teaching, Elementary Education Certification (P-5) – (Online)

-Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.
+- Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate coursework.

-Qualify for a Georgia Pre-Service certificate or Induction Pathway 4 certificate (see Certification section in the Graduate Catalog).
+- Qualify for a Georgia Pre-Service certificate or Provisional certificate (see Certification section in the Graduate Catalog).

-Georgia Pre-Service certificate.
-Prior to participating in a field experience in the M.A.T. program (which occurs the first semester), all candidates must have a Georgia Pre-Service certificate or Induction Pathway 4 certificate.
-After you receive your admission acceptance, if you are not employed as a teacher in Georgia, you will receive an email from the College of Education with documents required to receive the Pre-Service certification from the GaPSC.
-Once you provide the information requested in the documents, the information will be sent to the GaPSC by the College of Education Certification Officer.
+Georgia Pre-Service certificate: Prior to participating in a field experience in the MAT program (which occurs within the first semester), all candidates must have a Georgia Pre-Service Certificate or Provisional/Waiver Teaching Certificate in a field that matches the Program.
+After you receive your admission acceptance, if you are NOT employed as a teacher of record in a matching content area classroom in Georgia, you will receive an email from the College of Education with the documents required to receive the Pre-Service certificate from the GaPSC.
+Once you provide the information requested in the documents, it will be sent to the GaPSC by the College of Education Officer.